NuGet/Home/proposed/2022/dotnet-nuget-config-spec.md

 Prints out a description of how to use the command.

-- -v|--verbosity <LEVEL>
+- --show-path

-Sets the verbosity level of the command.
-Allowed values are q[uiet], m[inimal], n[ormal], d[etailed], and diag[nostic].
-The default is minimal.

-When the verbosity level is detailed or diagnostic, the source(NuGet configuration file path) will be show besides the configuration settings.
+Indicate that the NuGet configuration file path will be show besides the configuration settings.

 #### Examples